kreslavskiy/methodologies-lab-2/README.md

 # 2 lab

 ## Linked list
-* First implementation of of program is a linked list based on build-in array class.
+* First implementation of the program is a linked list based on build-in array class.

-* Second implementation is classic singly linked circular list.
+* [Second implementation](https://github.com/kreslavskiy/methodologies-lab-2/blob/master/src/linkedListNode.ts) is classic singly linked circular list.

 ## Calculation of variant
 Defining variant formula: number of the gradebook % 4